-Today we’re blogging about Structural fumigation, but before we get started, let’s take a step back and start with the basics, including what fumigation is and is not, and then moving onto Structural fumigation specifically.
+Today we’re blogging about Structural fumigation work, but before we get started, let’s take a step back and start with the basics, including what fumigation is and is not, and then move on to Structural fumigation specifically.

 What is fumigation and when is it used?

 The term ‘fumigation’ is often used loosely to describe general pest control like getting rid of nuisance or opportunistic pests like cockroaches, flies or ants.
 This is incorrect!